fbergama/i3-themer/README.md

     ./i3wm-themer -l

-To apply the desired theme
+To apply a desired theme

     ./i3wm-themer -a [THEME_ID]